subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 This is a qualitative framework of how the brain works and its main proposal is that the brain's model is predictive.
 Hence the brain is not just modeling the state of the world as it exists at any instant, but does prediction, i.e., it forecasts what the world might look like in very next instant, and possibly into the future when we are doing planning.
 How far into the future the prediction is done depends on the animal in question, humans excel at this and can do long term prediction, while most other animals can predict at most a few steps into the future.

-We will present a mathematical model for the process of perception based on Predictive Processing, which splits up the process into three modules namely **inference** of an internal or latent state based on information coming from the senses, followed by **prediction** of the next state and then finally **generation** of the perception based on the predicted next state information.
-We will show that all of these three operations of inference, prediction and generation can be modeled by EBMs in a biologically plausible way.
+We will present two models for the process of perception based on Predictive Processing:

+- The first model which we call Energy based Temporal Predictive Processing (ETPC) splits up the process of percepion into three modules namely **inference** of an internal or latent state based on information coming from the senses, followed by **prediction** of the next state and then finally **generation** of the perception based on the predicted next state information.We will show that all of these three operations of inference, prediction and generation can be modeled by EBMs in a biologically plausible way.
+- The second model called Direct Energy based Predictive Processing (DEPP) models the perception using input-output signals alone.
+It does not assume an explicit internal structure for inference/prediction/generation as in the ETPC model, but these functions arise naturally as the model gets trained using minimum energy principles.

+The DEPP model has interesting implications and sheds some light on the effectiveness of modern generative AI models such as transformers in mimicing human thoughts and perception.
+It implies that complex internal structures can arise within a model solely through the process of training using inputs and outputs while using the principle of minimizing energy.
+This connects these ideas to concepts from physics, specifically statistical mechanics and thermodynamics, in which complex systems are analyzed by modeling them using energy functions, while ignoring the details of microscopic interactions.
+Transformers work by doing generating on a pixel by pixel (or word by word) basis which seems which at first don't look like EBMs.
+However it can be shown that auto regressive models can also be considered to be EBM models, and the process of auto regressive generation is driven by the minimization an equivalent energy function.
+It follows that auto regressive models can serve as models for brain, since both are EBMs that work through energy minimization.
+However they are not modeling the brain's micro-architecture, but instead they operate at a higher level and model the brain's energy function.

 The Predictive Processing framework connects predictions not just to perception, but also to action.
 Broadly speaking, action is defined as the way in which living creatures are able to change their environment in order to facilitate goals.
 This theory proposes that brains predict the perceptual consequence of an action internally, and then the muscles carry out the action to make the prediction come true.

 Another important activity that our brains engage is planning for the future.
 We will show that the world models that are trained as part of the perception process, can be re-used to generate hypothetical future scenarios that can be used for planning.
 Hence in some sense the brain's world model gets trained during the perception process,  while during planning the brain runs the model 'open-loop' to generate hypothetical scenarios.

-This theory also sheds some light the issue of the extraordinary ability of auto regressive models based on transformers in modeling the brain.
-Auto regressive models generate images on a pixel by pixel basis which seems to be very different than the inference, prediction, generation pipeline for EBM models based on the idea of minimizing energy functions.
-However it can be shown that auto regressive models can also be considered to be EBM models, and the process of auto regressive pixel by pixel generation is driven by the minimization an equivalent energy function.
-It follows that auto regressive models can serve as models for perception in the brain, since both work by using energy minimization.
-This has implications for language generation, in this case the auto regressive model is called an LLM.
-We will explore this topic in the next installment of this article series.

 ## The Predictive Processing Framework in Computational Neuroscience